Bound by Corruption by BelovedStranger

 “What—”

 A large palm covered her mouth, silencing her.
 Kagome stiffened, instantly awake.
-That was when she heard them, men’s voices and the stamping of feet.
+That was when she heard them, men’s voices and the stamping of many feet.
 They were yet some distance away, but soon, the men would be upon them.

 “Do not speak.”
 Another warning whispered next to her ear.
 When she nodded, Sesshomaru lowered his hand before repositioning them.
 He made it seem easy even though they were high up in the trees with only a thick branch to maneuver upon.